 - 17 Election or transfer to Fellowship of The Society shall be awarded by the Fellowship Committee, through delegated responsibility by the Council. - 18 Joining the Society as a Member shall be an administrative process carried out by persons employed to conduct the business of the Society. - 19 All nominations for Honorary Fellowship shall be considered by the Awards Committee.
-That Committee's recommendations shall then be submitted to Council for its consideration and decision. - 20 A candidate for election or transfer to any class of membership except that of Honorary Fellow shall apply on an appropriate Form of Application provided by The Society (examples of which are in the Standing Orders). - 21 A candidate for election or transfer to Fellowship shall be proposed by two people who know the candidate personally, at least one of whom is a Fellow. - 22 Notwithstanding the provisions of these By-Laws the Council may, in exceptional circumstances and by a two-thirds majority of those present, elect or transfer candidates to any class of membership. - 23 Every member who is elected shall be informed and sent a copy of form, as specified in Standing Orders, and of The Charter and By-Laws of The Society.
+That Committee's recommendations shall then be submitted to Council for its consideration and decision. - 20 A candidate for election or transfer to any class of membership except that of Honorary Fellow shall apply on an appropriate Form of Application provided by The Society (examples of which are in the Standing Orders). - 21 A candidate for election or transfer to Fellowship shall be proposed by two people who know the candidate personally, at least one of whom is a Fellow. - 22 Notwithstanding the provisions of these By-Laws the Council may, in exceptional circumstances and by a two-thirds majority of those present, elect or transfer candidates to any class of membership. - 23 Every member who is elected shall be informed about the Standing Orders, and of The Charter and By-Laws of The Society.
 No election or transfer shall become effective until the entrance fee and the first annual subscription payable on such election shall have been paid and the relevant form signed by the candidate or organisation in the case of a Corporate Member.
-The Council shall have the power in exceptional cases of extending the period of such payment and subscription respectively. - 24 Where in their opinion it is desirable to do so, the Council may in any particular case or class of case, including those arising under reciprocal arrangements entered into with a kindred society, reduce or remit the annual subscription or the arrears of annual subscriptions of any member.
+The Council shall have the power in exceptional cases of extending the period of such payment and subscription respectively. - 24 Where in their opinion it is desirable to do so, the Council may in any particular case or class of case, including those arising under reciprocal arrangements entered into with a kindred society, reduce or remit the annual subscription or the arrears of annual subscriptions of any member. - Any member may resign from The Society by giving notice in writing to The Society.

-- 25 Any member may resign from The Society by giving notice in writing to the Chief Executive at the office of The Society. - 26 The Council may reject an application for membership or suspend from membership for a period deemed appropriate or expel from membership any person who: - a.
-Is found guilty in a court of law of an offence involving fraud or dishonestly; - b.
-Is committed to prison following conviction for any other offence; - c.
-Is held by the Council to have failed to observe the Charter, By-Laws or Standing Orders of the Society; - d.
-Is held by the Council to have failed to observe the Code of Conduct in place from time to time; - e.
-Engages in any activity that in the opinion of the Council is inconsistent with membership of the Society; - f.
-Is held by the Council to have acted in a way that is detrimental to the welfare or reputation of the Society; - g.
-Is held by the Council to have been guilty of any act or default discreditable to the profession of meteorology; - h.
-Has been admitted as a member as a result of false representation; - i.
-Is the subject of a country or State at war with the United Kingdom. - 27 Any action taken by the Council against a member or person applying for membership under the provisions of By-Law 26 shall follow an investigation conducted in accordance with regulations made under the provision of By-Laws 28 and 29, and shall be approved by a resolution of the Council. - 28 The Council shall make regulations for investigating any complaint against a member or person applying for membership.
+- All members and Fellows shall act in accordance with the respective Code of Conduct as published by the Council from time to time and they shall do nothing that may bring the profession of meteorology or The Society into disrepute.
+The Council may reject an application for membership or suspend from membership for a period deemed appropriate or expel from membership any person who does not act in accordance with the Code of Conduct. - 27 Any action taken by the Council against a member or person applying for membership under the provisions of By-Law 26 shall follow an investigation conducted in accordance with regulations made under the provision of By-Laws 28 and 29, and shall be approved by a resolution of the Council. - 28 The Council shall make regulations for investigating any complaint against a member or person applying for membership.
 A statement of such regulations shall be issued on the authority of the Council and any member shall be entitled to receive a copy on request.
 The regulations may be amended from time to time by the Council. - 29 For the purpose of investigating complaints or applications for membership if required under the provisions of these By-Laws, the Council shall delegate responsibility to the Investigation Committee.
 The powers and functions of the Investigation Committee shall be subject to such regulations as the Council may prescribe.
 On completion of any investigation of a member the Committee shall submit a written report and recommendation to the Council.
 Any member of the Society may be called to give evidence before the Investigation Committee.